jaimetur/PhotoMigrator/ROADMAP.md

 ## 2.4.0 (31/01/2025):
 ### TODO:
-- [ ] Merge -z and -t options in just one -gtf, -google-takeout-folder and detect if contains Takeout Zip files, in that case Unzip to Takeout folder, if not, make Takeout folder = Input folder
 - [ ] Unificate a single Config.conf file and include tags for the different purposses
 - [ ] _DEPRECATED_: Allow user to choose between Synology Photos or Immich Photos in --all-in-one mode
-- [ ] Change Help for HELP_MODE_GOOGLE_TAKEOUT

 - [ ] Change Script description on README.md
 - [ ] Update README.md